yee-kevin/AffineGAN/README.md

 ### Datasets preparation

-- As not all the volunteers agree to make their expressions public, we cannot release the whole CK-Mixed and Cheeks&Eyes dataset.
-Instead we provide some examples in` ./datasets/`.
 - You can create your own dataset following the examples, with the first frame in your training videos is the initial expression.
-You can download [CK+ dataset](http://www.consortium.ri.cmu.edu/ckagree/) for Gray-scale expression training.
-- Note that for **Cheeks&Eyes**, we ask only less than 100 volunteers collect these data using the camera of their cellphone.
-Thus, the dataset collection is easy.
-Details can be seen in the paper.
 - Some tips for the dataset collection.
 If you don't follow these tips, you can still train the model, but may harm the performance to some degree.
   - Proper aspect ratio, as we will resize the image to 256*256 when training.
   - Make the head centered in the image.